yalicee/march-23-be-pg-theme-parks/README.md

 ### Task 5

->point towards above?
-Now we should have some parks data stored in our database, You can complete the `selectParks` function in models.js
+Now we should have some parks data stored in our database, You can complete the `selectParks` function in models/parks.js

 In order to ensure this is working correctly we have written the tests for you.